renovatebot/renovate/docs/usage/mend-hosted/hosted-apps-config.md

 # Mend-hosted Apps Configuration

 The Mend-hosted apps ([Renovate App on GitHub](https://github.com/apps/renovate) and [Mend App on Bitbucket](https://marketplace.atlassian.com/apps/1232072/mend)) are popular ways to use Renovate on the cloud.
-This section covers non-default behavior of these Mend-hosted apps.
+This documentation page covers all non-default Renovate behavior of these Mend-hosted apps and is a supplement to the CLI documentation.

 Logs for all Renovate jobs by the Mend-hosted apps are available through the [Mend Developer Portal](https://developer.mend.io).
-Users can view the logs to see which settings are applied.
+Accessing such logs can assist users to understand the config which has been applied.

 <!-- prettier-ignore -->
 !!! note